Native Plants for Birds

 Need some design inspiration for your native plant garden?
 Check out these three DIY garden templates from Audubon Mid-Atlantic that cover a variety of light, soil, and moisture conditions.

-The templates make it simple to choose the design that best suits your space, share it with your local garden center or landscaper, and get exactly what you're looking for to roll out the welcome mat for birds and pollinators.
+The templates make it simple to choose the design that best suits your yard and budget.
+Each design shows three plans that you can tailor to your space, including what to plant where.
+Take your plan to your local garden center or landscaper to get exactly what you're looking for.

 Certify Your Bird-Friendly Habitat

-Whether you have a backyard or a balcony, a rooftop deck or a window box, or even an entire community park, you can gain the knowledge and tools needed to plan your own wildlife sanctuary - AND brag to your neighbors!
+Whether you have a backyard, a balcony, a rooftop deck, window box, or even an entire community park, you can gain the knowledge and tools needed to plan your own wildlife sanctuary.
+Check out how with Audubon’s bird-friendly communities pages.

 Additional Resources